 For fusion between two positively charged nuclei to take place, they must get close enough to eachother to undergo a nuclear reaction.
 For this to occur the nuclei must overcome the energy barrier due to the "repulsive" electrostatic Coulomb force, known as the Coulomb barrier, between the nuclei, to force them close enough to each other to come within the influence of, and be captured by, the "attractive" Strong nuclear force which holds the nucleons in each nucleus together.

 The magnitude of the Coulomb barrier corresponds to the work done or energy needed for the two nuclei overcome the Coulomb force to come together.
-This is equal to the potential energy between the particles and is given by the Coulomb force between two nuclei multipled by the distance between them integrated over the distance over which the force is effective.
+This is equal to the potential energy between the particles and is given by the Coulomb force between two nuclei multiplied by the distance between them integrated over the distance over which the force is effective.
 Thus for fusion to occur, the nuclei must have at least enough kinetic energy to exceed the Coulomb repulsion and this is proportional to the mass of the nuclei and the square of their velocity.
 The magnitude of the this kinetic energy is also directly proportional to the temperature of the nuclei.

 All fusion reactions require the fusing nuclei to have extremely high kinetic energies in order to overcome the Coulomb barrier and get close enough to each other to fuse.
-Their temperature must therfore be extremely high, 100 Million°C or more, so that the nuclei collide with eachother at great speed.
+Their temperature must therefore be extremely high, 100 Million°C or more, so that the nuclei collide with eachother at great speed.